Complete Guide

 Complete the Online Application

-Fill out our simple form with your personal information, vehicle details, and medical condition.
+Fill out our simple form with your information and medical documentation.
 Takes about 5 minutes.
+No DMV visit or office appointment required.

 Physician Reviews Your Documentation